Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 A useful exercise is to map your most critical workflows through the candidate product and identify where you would need to work around its limitations.
 If the workarounds are minor and occasional, the fit is probably good enough.
 If the workarounds are significant and affect daily operations, the fit is probably not good enough.

-Question 3: What is the total cost of ownership over a realistic time horizon?
+3 What is the total cost of ownership over a realistic time horizon?

 Compare the total cost of the off-the-shelf option with the total cost of bespoke over a realistic time horizon - typically three to five years.
 Include: